Macfarlanes training contract vacation scheme student

 Some of the work — which is largely high-end M&A — can be slightly terrifying though.
 One Macfarlanes rookie recalls taking a very deep breath upon being handed a particularly complex task.
 Another explains how trainees will occasionally get thrown a “boring admin task”, but on the whole “you will work in small, close-knit teams with partners and senior associates on important work”.

 But be warned that this varies from department to department.
 Those plugging away in corporate M&A working with investment funds will regularly burn the midnight oil.
 Tax isn’t so bad though apparently.
-Another offers this insight: “Transactional seats tend to have a more up and down work life balance whereas advisory and contentious seats are more steady”.
+Another offers this insight: “Transactional seats tend to have a more up and down work life balance whereas advisory and contentious seats are steadier”.
 An average leave time of around 8pm is not bad for high-end corporate law.
 Trainees can expect to work from home one day a week.

 What you are unlikely to get if you do a training programme at Macfarlanes is an international or client secondment, with the firm typically waiting until associate level before it sends lawyers abroad to a host of independent law firms with which it has close ties and/or client organisations.
 The firm’s thinking is that six months away from the heart of the action at too early a stage undermines its training scheme.